The Neon Demon (2016)

 I’m not a bit surprised to know from an interview with Elle Fanning that The Neon Demon was shot in chronological order and parts of it, including the ending, were created and improvised on set.
 I don’t know how much of it was made up as it went along but that sounds very reasonable considering the mess without structure that it turned out to be and how it derails into complete lunacy and style over substance, devoid of meaning and with no idea how to end.
 Which explains all the booing and jeering that it received at the Cannes Film Festival after the press showing.
 And I say this as someone who did like (very much, in fact) Refn’s previous film, Only God Forgives, which was also booed at the same festival three years before.

 Not that the movie doesn’t have its qualities.
-Visually, it is stunning sometimes, hypnotic and intoxicating like a dream – or a nightmare, suffused with strobe and neon lights, intense colors and pulsating electronic music.
+Visually, it is sometimes stunning, hypnotic and intoxicating like a dream — or a nightmare, suffused with strobe and neon lights, intense colors and pulsating electronic music.
 If Dario Argento had made Valley of the Dolls (1967), it would probably look like this.
-Centered on a sixteen-year-old aspiring model called Jesse (Fanning) who has just moved to Los Angeles, it introduces us to a scary but titillating side of the fashion world, where plastic surgery is considered as essential as tooth brushing and where Jesse meets some beauty-obsessed models who become dangerously hostile towards her.
-Soon enough she begins to realize the extent of her own beauty (“I don’t want to be like them.
-They want to be like me.”) and how that strange universe is up to devour her along with her character.
+Centered on a sixteen-year-old aspiring model named Jesse (Fanning) who has just moved to Los Angeles, it introduces us to a scary but titillating side of the fashion world, where plastic surgery is considered as essential as tooth brushing and where Jesse meets some beauty-obsessed models who become dangerously hostile towards her.
+Soon enough, she begins to realize the extent of her own beauty (“I don’t want to be like them.
+They want to be like me”) and how that strange universe is up to devour her along with her character.

 But let’s not overlook one important element, which is how the film wants to convince us that Elle Fanning is too beautiful to be real.
 Not that this is a problem per se, she does have a ravishing, radiant face and sell us with her attitude this special alluring quality that could indeed leave a lot of people speechless — like in a scene where a fashion designer (Alessandro Nivola) is entranced when he sees her at a casting call.
 But to say that she is so much of a goddess that even her mother used to call her “dangerous” — and to go as far as to compare her to the sun in the middle of winter — is perhaps a bit too much.
 If the role was played by someone like Marilyn Monroe, I would understand it.
 Being Elle Fanning, I find it not that easy to buy.